sidbav/689-discussions/content/blog/discussion-2.1/index.md

 - Data Leakage (Temporal Inconsistency), is a common problem that occurs when data is both present in the training and test dataset, leading to an artificial gain in performance of a classifier
   - In academia, a common method used to mitigate this is the put timestamps of when a virus was first detected on [VirusTotal](https://www.virustotal.com/).

 - Data Labelling is also a very important task since if the labels of the data are incorrect, then a ML model will be incorrectly classifying data (Garbage In, Garbage Out).
-VirusTotal provides data for 60 Antivirus engines, each providing their own unique label (no consistency), thus in academia each researcher comes up with their own labelling.
+VirusTotal provides data for 60 Antivirus engines, each providing their own unique label (no consistency), thus in academia each researcher comes up with their own labelling standard.
   - Another key aspect to consider is that labels can change over time, or if new malware has been developed, an AV engine may assign a temporary label to some data.
 Depending on when a malicious file is labelled is can lead to different results in different datasets/classifiers (temporary label utilized vs actual correct label)
     - Temporary labels assigned due to time needed for human analysts to go through the files.

 - There are multiple techniques that can be used to deal with class imbalances on the dataset side:
   - **Undersampling**: From the majority class remove data to have the same amount of data as the minority class.
 When doing this need to ensure that the majority class distribution is kept the same as before; need to consider the temporal information when doing this as well.
   - **OverSampling**: From the minority class generate more feature vectors.
 One such technique is called SMOTE: the minority class is plotted in the feature space, and linear interpolation takes place between points that are close to each.
-    - It is important to also keep in mind the temporal information here, considering the data distributions.
+    - It is important to also keep in mind the temporal information here, considering the data distributions at each distinct time period.
     - Oversampling will generate more feature vectors (malware or goodware), but it will NOT generate more binary files.

 - A more complex model does not lead to better results; sometimes simple is better.
+Having a model that can classify a greater number of classes does not mean the model will perform better than a model that classifies the malware into a fewer number of classes.

-- Depending on the nature of a dataset, one type of machine learning model will perform better than others.
+- Depending on the nature of a dataset, some machine learning models will be better suited than others.

 - Although our goal is to have a representative dataset, that does not necessarily mean we require the largest dataset; there can come a point in the dataset where the gains of utilizing it are only marginally better, so the tradeoff in performance gains may not be worth the increased training size.